The-OpenROAD-Project/OpenROAD/src/grt/README.md

 Fixing Process Antenna Violations" for a [description](coriolis.lip6.fr/doc/lefdef/lefdefref/lefdefref.pdf) of antenna violations.

-Example: `repair_antennas`

-If no `diode_cell` argument is specified the LEF cell with class CORE ANTENNACELL will be used.
+If no `diode_cell` argument is specified the LEF cell with class CORE, ANTENNACELL will be used.
 If any repairs are made the filler instances are remove and must be placed with the `filler_placement` command.